alvnavraii/MCPGithub/README.md

 # MCPGithub 🚀

 ## Description 📝
 MCPGithub is a GitHub repository management tool integrated with the Model Context Protocol (MCP).
-This project allows you to interact with the GitHub API efficiently and securely, facilitating repository, branch, and pull request management.
+This project allows you to interact with the GitHub API efficiently and securely, facilitating repository, branch, and pull request management for any GitHub repository you have access to.

 ## Features ✨
 - 📦 Repository management (create, list, delete)